ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_plot.md

 Create a User-defined Plot object.

 * **Parameters:**
-  - name: Name of the plot
+  - name: Name of the plot.
-  - id: ID for the plot
+  - id: ID for the plot.
   - active: Whether the plot is active or not.
   - scope_entire_model: If true, then the scope of this plot is the entire model.
 If not, then set to false and use the data_scope to specify a sub scope.
   - data_scope: Object(s) defining the scope for which data is computed and returned.
-Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point
+Applicable are: Element Set, Oriented Selection Set, Modeling Ply, Sampling Point.
   - user_data: Retrieve or provide the user data, which must obey the order of the user_element_indices or user_element_labels, respectively.
   - user_text: Access to the user-defined text of the plot.
 Empty strings can be inserted when no labels are to be shown for certain elements.
   - user_script: The body of the script to be executed on update if user_script_enabled = True.